Field Programmable Gate Arrays (FPGA)

 was estimated to be $XX billion in 2015.
 The global market for FPGA is estimated to grow at a CAGR of XX% and is forecast to reach $XX billion by 2021.
 North America and Europe alone are estimated to occupy a share of more than XX% during 2016-2021.

 North America is the leading market for field programmable gate arrays with U.S. leading the charge followed by Europe.
-North America region is forecast to have highest growth in the next few years due to growing adoption of field programmable gate arrays .North America field programmable gate array market accounts to XX% of the global market for FPGA’s .The key players in the market are:
+North America region is forecast to have highest growth in the next few years due to growing adoption of field programmable gate arrays .North America field programmable gate array market accounts to XX% of the global market for FPGA’s .Sample Companies Profiled in this Report are:

 - Xilinx Inc. (U.S.)